pankokko/freemarket_sample_63b/README.md

 - has_many :images
 - has_many :likes
 - belongs_to :brand
-- has_many :users, through: :likes
+- belongs_to :user
+- belongs_to :category

 ## categorysテーブル